 By 2018 Darwin will be supporting four LNG trains, with an expected combined annual operational spend of approximately $500 million.
 A full range of service and support services will be required.

 Substantial areas of industrial land adjacent to transport infrastructure is available in Darwin to store equipment and coordinate operations across the Northern Territory.

 Military support functions

-With more than 6,000 military personnel and substantial army, navy and air force machinery, equipment, ships, planes and vehicles, service contractors could establish lucrative long term contracts supporting the Australian defence industry, as well as forces from other countries that regularly participate in various training activities across the Northern Territory.
+With 5,400 military personnel and substantial army, navy and air force machinery, equipment, ships, planes and vehicles, service contractors could establish lucrative long term contracts supporting the Australian defence industry, as well as forces from other countries that regularly participate in various training activities across the Northern Territory.